stivenschwanz/tts_pt_br_neutral/README.md

 ./train.sh
 ```

-Finally, evaluate the trainned network as follows (make sure to set the proper checkpoint):
+Finally, evaluate the trainned network as follows (make sure to select the proper checkpoint):
 ```sh
 ./test.sh
 ```